 While greenwashing runs rampant in the industry, the UN Emissions Gap Report maintains that the world is on track to warm more than 1.5°C (34.7°F).
 As the Earth continues to warm, irreversible environmental damage intensifies, from increased wildfires and drought to rising coastal flooding.
-In 2018, 89% of global CO2 emissions could be traced to fossil fuels and industry giants including Chevron, ExxonMobil, BP and Shell.
+In the US, fossil fuel combustion accounted for 92% of CO2 emissions in 2020 and 73% of total GHG emissions.
 One of the primary solutions to reversing climate change and achieving drawdown is reducing emissions.

 If climate change is such a pressing issue – one in which fossil fuels play a crucial role – then why do fossil fuel companies greenwash?

 Simply put, it is a means of survival.
 Fossil fuel companies are capitalizing on the lack of accountability in the industry to save their businesses and cover up broken promises or non-existent action plans.
 In order to actually see change, fossil fuel business models require a massive upheaval that is by no means easy.

 How fossil fuel companies greenwash

 Despite claims that it is “committed to providing affordable energy to support human progress while advancing effective solutions to address climate change,” ExxonMobil lobbied against issues that it publicly supported.
 According to their 2017 Charitable Giving report, $1.5 million was donated to 11 think tanks and lobby groups that reject established climate science.
 Moreover, ExxonMobil generated no clean energy during the decade and instead demonstrated an unwillingness to invest in solar and wind.
 ExxonMobil spends over $14.5 million hindering progress by the U.S. government in reducing climate change, earning the rank of third most powerful lobbying group against climate change.

 2. Continued reliance on profit from fossil fuels